 CU coach Jon Embree told his team there are players on the roster who are "comfortable with the circumstances we are in."
 He promised to weed out those players over time, saying it's not acceptable to be happy just to wear the Colorado jersey.

 Then he shared the message with the media when asked what players have talked about with him in regards to what they have left to play for.

 "They've talked about it.
 We just talk," he said.
 "I'm trying to be good here.
 At some point, as I told them in there.
 We've got some people who are comfortable with the results.
 It's just the facts.
 We're comfortable at times when it happens like that.
 I'm trying to create a culture and environment where that isn't the case.

 "We'll work on that.
 We'll keep coaching the guys that want to do it.
 We'll keep coaching the guys who want to do it and keep putting them out trying to make plays, the ones that it's important to.
-The other ones who just want to be on the team and the guys that just want to, you know, be around if it goes good then decide they want to jump in the water, we'll just have to keep weeding it out."

 Colorado has lost six consecutive games and sits in the cellar of the Pac-12 Conference with a 1-8 overall record and an 0-5 mark in the conference.
 The team has suffered a rash of key injuries and morale in the program is low.